-I have decided to change my name.
+I have decided to introduce myself in this forum with a new name.
 Not that there is really a me here whose name needs to be changed; but I admit to an impulse to label this unit differently.
-Not legally.
-Not right now anyway; but in the context of these teachings.
+Not legally; but in the context of these teachings.

-Now, back in Italy.
-For reasons unbeknown to me, individuals named Vincenzo were often given the nickname Gimí.
-Thus, Onofrio’s first born son, Vincenzo, as called Gimí.
+Now, back in Italy, for reasons unknown to me, individuals named Vincenzo were often given the nickname Gimí.
+Thus, Onofrio’s surviving son, Vincenzo, was called Gimí.

 So, back to the point.
-Although, I once believe that there was a ‘me’ who was named Vincent, along with all its variants, there really is no ‘me’ to identify with.
-Yes, there are still conditioned patterns that seem, from an outside perspective, to constitute a set of personality and behavioral characteristics (get it?); but, upon investigation, there really is no ‘me.’
+Although I once believe that there was a ‘me’ who was named Vincent, along with all its variants, there really is no ‘me’ to identify with.
+Yes, there are still conditioned patterns that seem, from an outside perspective, to constitute a set of personality and behavioral characteristics (get it?) that constitute a person; but, upon investigation, there really is no ‘me.’
 Nor is there a ‘you’.
-(See my first post for more on this.)
+(See my other post for more on this.)

 And yet, names are useful.
 We can’t just go around calling other people “Hey you!” or Hey, nobody!” or when introducing ourselves say “Hi, I’m no one!”
 (Except if you’re Arya Stark from Game of Thrones.)

 So, in a humorous homage to the non-existent character known as Vincent, Vince, Vin, and Vinnie J, in this context the moniker ‘Vinji’ will be used.